Brothin/FlexYoga/README.md

-# 🧘 Yoga and Meditation
+# 🧘 FlexYoga
-Welcome to the README file for the Yoga and Meditation web application.
+Welcome to the README file for the FlexYoga web application.
 This project aims to create a holistic and beautiful MERN stack website as an internship assignment of Flexmoney providing comprehensive information and services related to yoga, meditation, and wellness retreats.
 The website is developed using a blend of HTML, CSS, JavaScript, Bootstrap, and React, with Vite serving as the streamlined development platform.
 I have also used Express for backend server and MongoDB as database to store all the details of user permanently.
 It is secured with Firebase authentication and authorization and the admission form is properly validated.

 ## Hosted Web Link
 https://657eaeee66e83a44a22b5e43--effulgent-cheesecake-d1dc5f.netlify.app/